The 4 Keys to Successfully Working with a 3D Rendering Company

 Marking-up imagery is probably the most effective way of communicating your notes and ideas to any 3d visualization studio.
 We highly recommend not trying to go through comments on a rushed phone call, but instead take the time to review, markup comments, and attach reference photos using the platform prefered by the rendering company.
 When this has been done, then calls are always a useful addition for clarification purposes, where platforms such as Google Meet can be used that allow you to share screens to make everything much easier.

-This may sound obvious, but the most important step that you can take to make sure a project is successful is to find the right studio in the first place, something easier said than done.
+This may sound obvious, but the most important step that you can take to make sure a project is successful is to find a 3d rendering company that offers top quality 3d rendering services, something easier said than done.
 One of our previous blogs, which is well worth reading, goes into this in some detail and describes exactly what you should be looking for when partnering with a 3D rendering studio to produce your renderings.

 One of the big questions real-estate developers and real-estate marketing agencies ask 3D rendering firms is how long their turnaround time is.
 Truth be told, a lot of this depends on you, meaning that if you want tight deadlines to be met, it’s vital that you give your detailed feedback promptly.
 It’s impossible for a studio to complete a project within 10 working days if it’s taking you a couple of days to choose the views you want and your feedback is taking 3 days or longer to complete on both preview rounds of 3d architectural renderings.

-Just as a solid real estate marketing strategy is something that takes time to prepare, a high quality photorealistic rendering isn’t something that can be done overnight, so don’t expect a studio to deliver perfect full 4k HD renderings the day after you give your first feedback.
+Just as a solid real estate marketing strategy is something that takes time to prepare, high quality photorealistic renderings aren’t something that can be done overnight, so don’t expect a studio to deliver perfect full 4k HD renderings the day after you give your first feedback.
 Expect around 5 working days for an archviz studio to deliver their best content, so organise your schedule around getting quick feedback delivered, if ensuring quick turnaround time is your main priority.

 An important stage of the process that is worth mentioning is the view proposal stage.
 Studios will need you to specify which general views, and how many, you will need of your project.
 They will then send you a set of B&W view proposals, based on your specifications, so that you can choose the angles that you want to proceed with.
 It’s vital at this stage that you are 100% sure on your view selections, as if you decide that you don’t like them at a later stage, you can expect huge delays and extra costs.
 This is because the 3D model is generally prepared according to each view, therefore if the view is changed significantly, much additional work may potentially be necessary to prepare everything ready for rendering.